 Another example.
 The tenth chapter, "How climate policy hurts the poor", calculates how many deaths amongst the world's poorest are already caused by existing green policies, but he doesn't have a chapter about the lives saved by such green policies.
 Let me take a different example: it's easy to prove that cars killed millions of people (literally millions have died in car accidents) but we still buy and drive cars, and almost everybody wants one.
 Are we suicidal?
 No: there are benefits to having cars that offset those millions of lives lost.
-To start with, we have ambulances and we can drive to the doctor in a few minutes instead of having to ride a horse for a few hours or days.
+To start with, we can use ambulances to reach the doctors in a matter of minutes rather than riding a horse for a few hours or days.
 How many lives have been saved this way?
-There is virtually nothing that humans do that doesn't cause some deaths; and saves some lives.
+There is virtually nothing that humans do that doesn't cause some deaths; and saves some lives. - There is virtually nothing that humans do that doesn't cause some deaths - though these things can also save lives.
 It's the balance between the two that ultimately matters.
 So when are we going to see a chapter titled "How climate policy benefits the poor" in a Lomborg book?

 It is clearly ridiculous to treat amateur environmentalists such as Extinction Rebellion and Greta Thunberg as respectable authorities on climate science; but they are a sort of "weapon" of last resort when one feels that governments are not taking the problem seriously, especially at a time when some of the most powerful men in the world (obviously the Russian-appointed president of the USA) conspire against you.
-Lomborg attacks the news media for spreading climate panic, but, again, it's a reaction to inaction: if and when governments will spend too much on this, the media will probably start attacking the spending.
+Lomborg attacks the news media for spreading climate panic, pointing out that it is a mere reaction to inaction.
+If and when governments begin spending too much, the media will probably start attacking their levels of public spending.

 Lomborg contributes to the "anger" when he tries to prove with dubious science and dubious data that today's natural disasters are not linked to climate change and that they are not any worse than in ancient times.
 Again, it's bad science in both directions: it could be they are not as bad as we think, but it could also be that the situation is much worse than we think it is.
 He keeps saying "It's not the end of the world" but he never proves it: what if it is the end of the world and the climate-change fanatics turn out to have always been too optimistic?